On the asymptotic behaviour of cosmic density-fluctuation power spectra: Summary and discussion

 After discussing cosmological consequences, we then derived the complete asymptotic series of $\mathcal{P}$.
 We proved that terms of order $m$ fall off asymptotically proprotional to $k^{-3-2m}$, derived a closed equation for the coefficients $\mathcal{P}^{(m)}$ of this series, and gave specific expressions for these coefficients in leading and next-to-leading order.

 An important next step will be to study whether the $k^{-3}$ behavior at leading order, which we proved here for free trajectories, also persists when more gravitational interactions are included, for example via perturbation or mean-field theory.
-Additionally, we only took initial momentum-momentum correlations into account, neglecting initial density-density and initial density-momentum correlations.
+A Mean-field theory has been developed within kinetic field theory (see \cite{2021ScPP...10..153B}), where we could show that the non-linear power spectrum obtained with mean-field theory agrees with simulations within a few percent up to wave numbers of $k \approx 10\,h\,\mathrm{Mpc}$.
+Since the starting point of this non-linear power spectrum is the Zel'dovich power spectrum which is then multiplied by an averaged interaction term which has been shown to become scale independent for large wave numbers $k$, this indicates that the shape of the non-linear power spectrum on small scales has to be a property of the Zel'dovich power spectrum already, while particle interactions going beyond the Zel'dovich approximation do not change the shape of the power spectrum at large $k$.
+Additionally, we only took initial momentum-momentum correlations into account in this work, neglecting initial density-density and initial density-momentum correlations.
 At large scales, it has been shown that this is a valid approach.
 At small scales, however, this assumption also has to be studied more thoroughly.
+Furthermore, it will be subject to future work to analyze the origin of the observed universal dark matter halo density profiles, especially in their central regions.

 It is an important implication of our work that the exponential damping factor in front of the integral (\ref{eq:1}) is exactly cancelled by the asymptotic expansion.
 Freely streaming, classical particles initially drawn from a Gaussian random density and velocity field will thus not lead to an exponential damping of small-scale structures, but to structures with a dimension-less power spectrum $k^3\mathcal{P}$ developing a constant level for $k\to\infty$.
 Apart from its physical significance, this cancellation of the exponential damping term also has implications for the implementation of codes for evaluating the free power spectrum.
 It is crucial for the evaluation at large wave numbers that the small-scale behavior of the initial momentum-correlation function is implemented asymptotically correctly up to order $q^2$.
 The results will otherwise diverge artificially and exponentially.